rya-sge/access-denied/_posts/2024-03-28-ethereum-staking.md

 A validator will get full rewards only if it is online and up to date.
 This is the validator's responsibility.
 If the validator goes offline, it will be penalized.

-More precisly, the validator will lose an amount of ETH roughly equivalent to the amount of ETH it will have gained in that period if it would have been active
+More precisely, the validator will lose an amount of ETH roughly equivalent to the amount of ETH it will have gained in that period if it would have been active

 References: [1.Launchpad - More on slashing risks](https://launchpad.ethereum.org/en/faq)

 ### Bad validator behavior

-If the validator try to cheat the system, or act contrary to the specification, it will be liable to incur a penalty known as slashing*.*
+If the validator tries to cheat the system, or acts contrary to the specification, it will be liable to incur a penalty known as slashing*.*

 - Running the validator keys simultaneously on two or more machines will result in slashing.
 - Simply being offline with an otherwise healthy network does not result in slashing, but will result in small inactivity penalties.